 Step 2a: Setting up the Form's Main Copy

 The words that appear directly below the banner image are in the "Build Your Online Page" section.
-This is a rich text or "WYSIWYG" editor, so there's a few things you can do here, all of which are covered in this article all about rich text editors and how to use them properly.
+This is a rich text editor.

-The key thing to remember here is that you should be using the menu of existing paragraph and heading types to format text; do not change the font, size, or color of text manually.
+The key thing to remember here is that you should be using the menu to format text; do not change the font, size, or color of text manually.
 Also, please do not center text.
 That doesn't look good with our current templates.

 Step 2b: Photo Caption and Credit

-Sadly, Online Actions forms all lack fields for photo captions and credits.
+Online Actions forms lack fields for photo captions and credits.
 So we had to do a hack with the "Build your Online Page" section:

 No matter where in the box you add either of those two lines, they will get pulled out of the flow and placed in the appropriate places on the published page.
 The "Photo:" will remain in the credit, but the "Caption:" will be stripped.
 Check out the published form to see how it looks.